color-js/color.js/docs/adaptation.md

 the __corresponding color__ is another color which _looks the same_ under a second illuminant.

-Chromatic adaptation is a way of _predicting_ the corresponding color.
+A chromatic adaptation transform is a way of _predicting_ the corresponding color.

 ## Illuminants